Lord Mountbatten: Viceroy of India

-Mountbatten arrived in India on 22 March by air, from London.
-In the evening, he was taken to his residence and two days later, he took the viceregal oath.
-His arrival saw large-scale communal riots in Delhi, Bombay and Rawalpindi.
-Mountbatten concluded that the situation was too volatile to wait even a year before granting independence to India.
-Although his advisers favoured a gradual transfer of independence, Mountbatten decided the only way forward was a quick and orderly transfer of power before 1947 was out.
-In his view, any longer would mean civil war.
-Mountbatten also hurried so he could return to the Royal Navy.
+Mountbatten arrived in India on 22 March by air from London.
+That evening, he was taken to his residence, and two days later he took the viceregal oath.
+His arrival coincided with large-scale communal riots in Delhi and Bombay, and large-scale massacres in Rawalpindi.
+Mountbatten concluded that the situation was too volatile to wait even a year before granting independence.
+Although his advisers favoured a gradual transfer of power, he decided that the only viable course was a quick and orderly handover of power the end of 1947; in his view, any longer risked civil war.
+Mountbatten also hurried the process so that he could return to the Royal Navy.